Archer-Daniels-Midland Company (NYSE:ADM) Shares Sold by The Manufacturers Life Insurance Company

 The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 10th.
 Shareholders of record on Thursday, November 19th will be issued a $0.36 dividend.
 The ex-dividend date is Wednesday, November 18th.
 This represents a $1.44 annualized dividend and a yield of 2.96%.
 Archer-Daniels-Midland’s dividend payout ratio (DPR) is presently 44.44%.

-A number of brokerages have weighed in on ADM.
-Monness Crespi & Hardt raised Archer-Daniels-Midland from a “neutral” rating to a “buy” rating and set a $60.00 price objective on the stock in a report on Monday, October 26th.
-JPMorgan Chase & Co. raised Archer-Daniels-Midland from a “neutral” rating to an “overweight” rating and set a $60.00 price target on the stock in a research note on Monday, October 19th.
-Seaport Global Securities started coverage on Archer-Daniels-Midland in a research note on Tuesday, July 28th.
-They set a “buy” rating and a $51.00 price target on the stock.
-Credit Suisse Group raised Archer-Daniels-Midland from an “underperform” rating to a “neutral” rating and boosted their price target for the stock from $44.00 to $46.00 in a research note on Monday, November 2nd.
-Finally, Cleveland Research raised Archer-Daniels-Midland from a “neutral” rating to a “buy” rating in a research note on Monday, November 2nd.
+Several equities research analysts have recently commented on ADM shares.
+ValuEngine lowered Archer-Daniels-Midland from a “sell” rating to a “strong sell” rating in a research note on Thursday, July 30th.
+Monness Crespi & Hardt raised Archer-Daniels-Midland from a “neutral” rating to a “buy” rating and set a $60.00 price target on the stock in a research note on Monday, October 26th.
+Argus boosted their price target on Archer-Daniels-Midland from $49.00 to $55.00 in a research note on Tuesday, November 3rd.
+Cleveland Research raised Archer-Daniels-Midland from a “neutral” rating to a “buy” rating in a research note on Monday, November 2nd.
+Finally, Credit Suisse Group raised Archer-Daniels-Midland from an “underperform” rating to a “neutral” rating and boosted their price target for the stock from $44.00 to $46.00 in a research note on Monday, November 2nd.
 One equities research analyst has rated the stock with a sell rating, three have given a hold rating and eight have given a buy rating to the company’s stock.
 Archer-Daniels-Midland currently has an average rating of “Buy” and an average price target of $50.27.

 In other Archer-Daniels-Midland news, Director Pierre Dufour purchased 11,100 shares of the business’s stock in a transaction on Tuesday, August 25th.
 The stock was bought at an average cost of $44.75 per share, for a total transaction of $496,725.00.
 Following the acquisition, the director now owns 18,800 shares of the company’s stock, valued at approximately $841,300.
 The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CEO Juan R. Luciano sold 57,424 shares of the business’s stock in a transaction on Monday, October 12th.
 The shares were sold at an average price of $50.01, for a total value of $2,871,774.24.
 Following the completion of the transaction, the chief executive officer now owns 547,516 shares of the company’s stock, valued at $27,381,275.16.
 The disclosure for this sale can be found here.
 Insiders sold a total of 380,639 shares of company stock valued at $19,087,445 over the last quarter.
 1.27% of the stock is currently owned by insiders.